zama-ai/hw_regmap/Readme.md

 * Markdown documentation
 * Runtime context for SW definition

-Objectives are to relax requirements on user side.
-When options are not specified the tool inferred them while maintaining a set of properties.
+Objectives are to relax requirements on the user side.
+When options are not specified the tool infers them while maintaining a set of properties.
-Error in the description or properties violations (e.g. Defined register couldn't fit in the allocated range, etc.) are reported by the tool with explicit and understandable error messages.
+Error in the description or property violations (e.g. Defined register that cannot fit in the allocated range, etc.) are reported by the tool with explicit and understandable error messages.

 ## RegisterMap definition
 Register map is described with a hierarchical structure:
 * Top-level properties
-* Sections: Gather several related register in a group
+* Sections: Gather several related registers in a group
 * Register: Define access right of a given register map word
-* Fields: Split a register in sub-field that could be accessed/updated with dedicated setter/getter.
+* Fields: Split a register in sub-fields that can be accessed/updated with dedicated setter/getter.

 ### RegisterMap
-Define the top-level properties of the registers map.
-Some fields are optional and could be automatically computed.
+Define the top-level properties of the register map.
+Some fields are optional and are automatically computed.
 Available properties are:
 * module_name: Name of the generated register map module
 * description: String describing the content of the register map
 * word_size_b: Word size used in the register map
 * offset: Offset of the register map inside global address map.
 * range: Range of address answered by the register map
-* ext_pkg: External SystemVerilog package required by the register map (i.e. used by constant register that exposed RTL parameters to the user)
+* ext_pkg: External SystemVerilog package required by the register map (i.e. used by constant register exposing RTL parameters to the user)

-Section could use `duplicate` keyword to create multiple instance with same set of registers
+Section can use `duplicate` keyword to create multiple instance with same set of registers

 ### Section
-Gather a set of register in a given section.
-Enable to gather meaningful register together and put them at a given offset.
+Users can gather a set of registers in a given section.
+Enables gathering meaningful registers together and putting them at a given offset.
 Available properties are:
 * description: String describing the content of the section
 * offset: Offset of the section in the register map

 ### Register
-Registers are defined with a set of Access Right that enable fine grain control of the accessibility.
+Registers are defined with a set of access rights that enable fine grain control of the accessibility.
 It's used to select the underlying SystemVerilog template and enforce properties such as Read/Write access.
 Available properties are:
 * description: String describing the content of the section
-* owner: Depicts entity that handle register update.
+* owner: Depicts entity that handles register update.
 Available options are [User, Kernel, Parameter].
-* read_access: Could this register be red from the interface, does it triggered notifications.
+* read_access: Can this register be read from the interface, does it trigger notifications.
                Available options [None, Read, ReadNotify]
-* write_access: Could this register be written from the interface, does it triggered notifications Available options [None, Write, WriteNotify]
+* write_access: Can this register be written from the interface, does it triggered notifications Available options [None, Write, WriteNotify]

-Below is a register used to exposed RTL parameter to the user.
-This register will get its value from an RTL parameters (exposed as parameter in the SystemVerilog module) and could only be Read from the user perspective.
+Below is an example of a register used to expose an RTL parameter to the user.
+This register will get its value from an RTL parameter (defined as parameter in the SystemVerilog module) and could only be Read from the user perspective.
 ``` toml
 [section.RtlProperties.register.Version]
   description="Version of the current HW"